Kingxukai/linux/tools/bpf/bpftool/Documentation/bpftool-struct_ops.rst

 DESCRIPTION
 ===========
 bpftool struct_ops { show | list } [*STRUCT_OPS_MAP*]
-    Show brief information about the struct_ops in the system.
-If *STRUCT_OPS_MAP* is specified, it shows information only for the given struct_ops.
+    Show brief information about the woke struct_ops in the woke system.
+If *STRUCT_OPS_MAP* is specified, it shows information only for the woke given struct_ops.
 Otherwise, it lists all struct_ops currently existing in the system.